 FAQs about MS prognosis and life expectancy

-Multiple sclerosis itself is not usually lethal, but it can increase the risk of long-term complications, such as infections or trouble swallowing, that can potentially shorten survival.
-On average, longevity is about five to 10 years shorter in people with MS.
+Multiple sclerosis itself is not usually fatal, but it can increase the risk of complications, such as infections or trouble swallowing, that can shorten survival.
+On average, life expectancy is about five to 10 years shorter in people with MS compared with the general population.

 In multiple sclerosis, the immune system continuously damages the nervous system, even when patients are experiencing only mild symptoms or no symptoms at all.
 For this reason, it is generally recommended that patients start treatment as early as possible.
-Starting therapy sooner more effectively prevents the accumulation of disability later on in the disease course.
-Early treatment can increase a patient’s likelihood of being an MS survivor for longer.
+People who start treatment early are generally more likely to live longer and have less disability.

 Multiple sclerosis can make it difficult to walk, and some patients will eventually rely on a wheelchair to help them get around and retain their independence.
-Though there is substantial variability from person to person, it is estimated that about one-quarter of patients receiving modern treatments will require a wheelchair within about 35 years of their diagnosis.
+While there is substantial variability from person to person, one study estimated that about one-quarter of patients receiving modern treatments will require a wheelchair within about 35 years of their diagnosis.

 Related Articles